TV Party (EP)

 TV Party is the fourth EP by American band Black Flag, released in 1982.
 It was self-produced with Ed Barton and originally released by SST Records on the 7" vinyl format.
-The title track is a satire of boredom, drinking and America's obsession with television; the original version was also released on the band's 1981 album Damaged.
+The title track is a satire of boredom, drinking and America's obsession with television; the original version was also released on the band's 1981 debut album, Damaged.

 Production

 The song "TV Party" was recorded three times.
 To promote the Damaged album in the United States, Unicorn Records had Black Flag enter the studio and re-record the song for the EP in March 1982, with their then-new drummer Emil Johnson.
 The EP version features a slower tempo and hand claps.
 The band again recorded the song at the request of Alex Cox, for his 1984 cult classic film Repo Man and the accompanying soundtrack.
 Each version of the song lyrically references different TV shows from the era in which each recording was made.